 Have you ever felt like you have done everything right when it comes to your hair regimen, and your hair still seems not to cooperate?
 Well, I’m here to tell you that it may be something entirely unpredictable causing damage to your hair.
-Many factors contribute to the health of one’s hair; likewise, a large number of factors could contribute to damage as well, they might be harder to point out.
+Many factors contribute to the health of one’s hair; likewise, a large number of factors could provide to damage as well, they might be harder to point out.
 With that being said, I would like to shed light on 3 damage causing factors that you’ve probably never thought of.

-Yes, I said it… MOISTURE!
 If you have read any of my posts, then you know that I am a moisture nazi!
 I live it and breathe it.
 It’s the key for the healthiest hair you can have, but you know what they say, “Too much of anything can be bad.”
 Well, this applies to moisture as well.
 The term for too much moisture is HYGRAL FATIGUE.
 When our hair gets to a hygral fatigue state, it means the strands have swelled up

 due to moisture overload.
 The passage and absorption of too much moisture can overwhelm our strands leading to limp, gummy hair that doesn’t bounce back when pulled.
-Avoiding protein treatments, deep conditioning for too long, and excessive use of the LOC method are the three main factors leading to hygral fatigue. in order to prevent this from happening to you, try to:
+Avoiding protein treatments, deep conditioning for too long, and excessive use of the LOC method are the three main factors leading to hygral fatigue.
+In order to prevent this from happening to you, try to:

 - Get your hair on a regimen that evenly incorporates deep conditioning and protein treatments.
 Balancing both restores movement of the hair and maintains elasticity.